• Skip to content

 Can you speak to your experience?

-I have supported first time moms and 4th time moms; moms who birthed without medication or intervention, and moms who opted for an epidural.
-I have attended inductions and labors that started spontaneously.
-Every birth was unique and every mom, and her particular needs and desires, was unique.
-In addition to that, I have also had four of my own children, each birth with it’s own unique challenges and experiences.
+I have supported many women in various circumstances, from first-time moms to 4th-time moms; new clients and repeat clients; moms who birthed without medication or intervention, and moms who opted for an epidural and a lot of medical monitoring.
+I have attended inductions and labors that have started spontaneously.
+Every birth was unique, and every family’s needs and desires were unique.
+All of them were powerful, amazing, and life changing.

 Why should we hire you?

-Women who have had Doula’s attend their birth:
+Women who have had Doulas attend their birth:

-• Were more likely to give birth ‘spontaneously’ (without vacuum or forceps)
+- Were more likely to give birth ‘spontaneously’ (without vacuum or forceps)

-• Were less likely to have a caesarean section
+- Were less likely to have a caesarean section

-• Were less likely to use pain medications,
+- Were less likely to use pain medications,

-• Were more likely to be satisfied,
+- Were more likely to be satisfied,

-• Had slightly shorter labors.
+- Had slightly shorter labors.

-• Were more likely to have babies with a higher 5-minute Apgar score
+- Were more likely to have babies with a higher 5-minute Apgar score

 See the Cochran Review for more information.